 Applications for postgraduate courses open in early September each year with various deadlines throughout the year that you need to consider.

 Postgraduate Open Day

-The Postgraduate Open Day event in 2021 will take place online between 1 and 14 November.
+The next Postgraduate Open Day event will take place online in November 2024.
 The event is open to all those seeking to apply for postgraduate study at the University of Cambridge.

 For further details please visit Postgraduate Open Day | Postgraduate Admissions (cam.ac.uk).